 - Preheat the oven to 350 degrees.
 Grease two 8 inch round cake pans with vegetable oil, line bottoms with parchment paper and then grease the parchment paper with vegetable oil as well.

-- Whisk the gluten free flour, sugar, cocoa powders, baking powder, baking soda and salt in a large bowl until combined and lump free.
+- Whisk the 1.5 cups gluten free flour, 1.5 cups of granulated sugar, ¾ cup cocoa powder, 1.5 teaspoons baking soda, ¾ teaspoon baking powder and ¾ teaspoon kosher salt in a large bowl until combined and lump free.

-- Measure out one cup of milk of choice into a measuring cup.
-Add one tablespoon of white vinegar into the mix and stir with a spoon.
+- Measure 1 cup of milk into a measuring cup.
+Add 1 tablespoon of white vinegar into the milk and stir with a spoon.
 Let it sit for 5-10 min and stir again.
 It should look slightly chunky.
 That’s normal.

-- In a separate small bowl, combine the cornstarch and 6 tablespoons of water and mix together with a spoon until thin and watery.
+- In a separate small bowl, combine the 4 heaping tablespoons of cornstarch and 6 tablespoons of water and mix together with a spoon until thin and watery.
 It will be thick and tacky at first.
 Set aside.

 - Make a well in the center of the dry ingredients.
-Add the cornstarch water mixture, milk and vinegar mixture, warm water, oil and vanilla.
+Add the cornstarch water mixture, milk and vinegar mixture, 1 cup warm water, 4 tablespoons vegetable oil and 1 teaspoon pure vanilla extract.
 Whisk until smooth.
 If it starts to get too thick, use a spatula to mix the rest.

 - Divide the batter evenly between the two greased cake pans.